quique-z/LowLatency/README.md

 # Introduction
-This App reads the JSON output of IPERF3 and will ingest it to log analytics workspace.

-A workspace ID and sharedkey needs to be configured in appsettings.JSON

-Compile relative to the platform you wish to use
+This is the base for ARM Template and the Rig Deploy

+NOTE!
+This is a single template to allow it to be subsequently used in BlueSteel

+Default Values are set
+Passwords are used over SSH for ease